-For preparing Annual Plan for the year 2018-19, bottom up approach has been adopted i.e. from school to Block and District to state level, so that the information is gathered from grass root level.
+For preparing Annual Plan for the year 2019-20, bottom up approach has been adopted i.e. from school to block to district and to state level, so that the information is gathered from grass root level.

 1.3 Process of Plan Formulation at State and District level.